Swaha294/ipl/README.md

 <!-- badges: end -->

-The goal of `ipl` is to provide data and functions related to the Indian Premier Leage (IPL) matches and standard cricket statistics.
+The goal of `ipl` is to provide data and functions related to the Indian Premier League (IPL) matches and standard cricket statistics.
 This package allows users to avail of IPL data and conduct analysis of cricketers and IPL teams using functions of this package.